cathiele/rpngo/USER_GUIDE.md

     1+i 2 <        # true: This is mathmatically wrong (can't really compare complex)
                    #       but we need it for programming. < only
                    #       compares real parts and ignores complex parts

-The final rule may be changed in the future (to an error), if a compelling usecase can be presented.

 Conditionals are an essential part of programming, which we will cover with examples later.